cedar-policy/rfcs/text/0061-functions.md

 ## Summary

+This RFC proposes to support user-defined function-like macros in Cedar.
+We call these Cedar Functions.
-This RFC proposes to support user-defined functions in Cedar.
-Cedar functions provide a lightweight mechanism for users to create abstractions in their policies, aiding readability and reducing the chance for errors.
-Cedar functions have restrictions to ensure termination and efficiency, maintain the feasibility of validation and analysis, and help ensure policies are readable.
+Cedar Functions provide a lightweight mechanism for users to create abstractions in their policies, aiding readability and reducing the chance for errors.
+Cedar Functions have restrictions to ensure termination and efficiency, maintain the feasibility of validation and analysis, and help ensure policies are readable.

 ### Basic Example